awestover/skyspace/functional_analysis/data/index.aug.md

 > The shortest distance from a point to a line is the perpendicular to the line.
 Right?

-> Define shortest, distance, point, line and perpendicular
+> Define shortest, distance, point, line and perpendicular.

 > Fair engouh...